peca2345/Home-Assistant---sync-Kodi-db-via-mariadb/README.md

 By default the file does not exist, you have to create it and copy the settings into it.

 - Windows: %AppData%\Kodi\userdata\advancedsettings.xml

-To access Kodi folders from PC to Libre/OpenELEC, enable samba and press Win+R on PC and paste this address. (adjust according to your IP)

 - LibreELEC: \\IP_adress\Userdata\advancedsettings.xml
 - OpenELEC: \\IP_adress\\Userdata\advancedsettings.xml

+To access Kodi folders from PC to Libre/OpenELEC, enable samba and press Win+R on PC and paste address.
 If you use multiple profiles in Kodi, you must copy the advancedsettings.xml file to each profile.

 - \Userdata\profiles\username\advancedsettings.xml